-Exothermic interaction.
+Exothermic interactions.
 The presence of excited states related to a new force has important implications for the properties of dark matter.
-In particular, upscattering ("inelastic dark matter" (iDM) [?]) or downscattering [?????] off nuclei can dramatically alter the properties of direct detection experiments.
-Dark matter self scattering into an excited state ("eXciting Dark Matter" (XDM) [?]) has been invoked to explain the excess
+In particular, upscattering ("inelastic dark matter" (iDM) [?]) or downscattering [?????] off nuclei can dramatically affect direct detection experiments.
+Dark matter self scattering into an excited state ("eXciting Dark Matter" (XDM) [?]) has been invoked to explain the excess 511 keV flux observed by INTEGRAL [??????].